Mark Fisher (British politician)

-Mark Fisher (29 October 1944 – November 2025) was a British Labour Party politician.
+Mark Nigel Thomas Vaughan Fisher (29 October 1944 – 16 November 2025) was a British Labour Party politician.
 He was the Member of Parliament (MP) for Stoke-on-Trent Central from 1983 to 2010 and Minister for the Arts between 1997 and 1998.

 Early life

 Mark Fisher was the son of Sir Nigel Fisher (1913–1996), the Conservative MP for first Hitchin and later Surbiton, and Lady Gloria Vaughan, daughter of the 7th Earl of Lisburne.
 He was the stepson of Ulster Unionist MP Patricia Ford, and the brother-in-law of Conservative MP Sir Michael Grylls and uncle of explorer Bear Grylls.

 Following the retirement of Tam Dalyell in 2005, Fisher became the only Labour MP to have been educated at Eton College.
 He read English literature at Trinity College, Cambridge.
 After completing his education in 1966, he became a film producer and screenwriter, but in 1975 Fisher became the principal of the Tattenhall Centre of Education in Cheshire, where he remained until his election to Westminster.

 Before leaving university, Fisher had numerous low-paying jobs, including: working in a Cyril Lord carpet factory in Northern Ireland, as a waiter, as a kitchen porter, as a caddie on a golf course, insulating roofs, on a travelling fairground and as a folk singer and guitarist.

-His film work consisted of writing screenplays for Harry Saltzman and two stage plays: in 1974 for the new Arts Council Horseshoe Theatre in Basingstoke and, in 1988, for the Theatre Upstairs, at the Royal Court in London.
+His film work consisted of writing screenplays for producer Harry Saltzman and two stage plays: in 1974 for the new Arts Council Horseshoe Theatre in Basingstoke and, in 1988, for the Theatre Upstairs, at the Royal Court in London.

 Political career

-Fisher unsuccessfully contested Leek at the 1979 general election but was defeated by David Knox by 10,571 votes.
-He was elected as a councillor to the Staffordshire County Council in 1981 and remained a councillor until he stood down in 1985.
+Fisher unsuccessfully contested Leek at the 1979 general election, being defeated by David Knox by 10,571 votes.
+Fisher was elected as a councillor to the Staffordshire County Council in 1981 and remained a councillor until he stood down in 1985.

 He was elected as an MP for Stoke-on-Trent Central at the 1983 general election following the retirement of the sitting Labour MP Robert Cant.
 Fisher held the seat with a majority of 8,250.

 Once in Parliament, Fisher was appointed a member of the Treasury Select committee from 1983 to 1986.
-He was appointed an Opposition Whip by Leader of the Opposition Neil Kinnock in 1985, before moving to become Shadow Arts Minister the following year (renamed Shadow Minister at the Department of National Heritage from 1993), a post he served in up to the 1997 general election.
-Fisher also served as opposition spokesman on the Citizen's Charter for a year following the 1992 general election.
-In 1992 he introduced the "Right to Know Bill", a private member's bill, which, though unsuccessful, became the forerunner of the Freedom of Information Act 2000.
+He was appointed an Opposition Whip by Leader of the Opposition Neil Kinnock in 1985, before moving to become Shadow Arts Minister the following year (renamed Shadow Minister at the Department of National Heritage from 1993), a post in which he served up to the 1997 general election.
+Fisher also was opposition spokesman on the Citizen's Charter for a year following the 1992 general election.
+In 1992, he introduced the "Right to Know Bill", a private member's bill, which, though unsuccessful, became the forerunner of the Freedom of Information Act 2000.

 "Tony Blair manages to give the impression that he doesn't like trade unions, local authorities or the Labour party.
 People have sensed this and they don't like it."